HMS Haddock (1805)

 HMS Haddock was a Royal Navy schooner of four 12-pounder carronades and a crew of 20.
 The prime contractor for the vessel was Goodrich & Co., in Bermuda, and she was launched in 1805.

-Haddock only sailed for some three to four years before the French captured her in 1809 in the English Channel.
+Haddock only sailed for some three to four years before the French captured and sank her in 1809 near the English Channel.
 This schooner was the only Royal Navy ship ever to use the name.

 Service

 She was commissioned in April 1805 under Lieutenant John Buddle.
 Between 9 October and 15 November she was in Portsmouth, refitting.
 At this time the Admiralty had her lines taken.
 She would then act as the model for the subsequent Cuckoo-class schooners.

 By 4 August 1805, when she sailed from Jamaica, she was under Lieutenant Edward Foley.
 She brought with her the mails for Falmouth originally intended for the Lord Chesterfield Packet.
 She also brought with her the former master of Leicester Packet.
 Haddock reached Scilly on 30 September, and arrived at Falmouth on 1 October 1805.

 Haddock sailed for Jamaica on 11 December.
 On 22 May 1806 she captured Arrogante, for which head money for 19 men was paid in March 1828.
 In 1808 Lieutenant Charles William Selwyn took command.

 On 6 September, the American vessel Nancy, Ringhaven, master, arrived at Jamaica.
 She had been sailing from Havana to Jamaica when Haddock detained her and sent her in.